Dental Granuloma

 Treatment Options for Periapical Granuloma

-A simple dental filling can stop this process at an early stage.
+A simple dental filling can arrest this process at an early stage.
 If a decayed tooth is left untreated, then root canal therapy is most probably required.
 If the swelling is large and the tooth cannot be saved, it has to be removed from the jaw (Dental tooth extraction).

 Why is it important to treat it early?